Personal Injury Lawyers Serving Victims of Catastrophic Injuries Throughout Washington

 - Construction costs (to make a home ADA compliant)

 - Medical equipment

 - Lost wages

 - Loss of the ability to work in the future

 Can a Catastrophic Injury Attorney Help You?
 Contact Brett McCandlis Brown Today

 If you or a loved one has suffered from a catastrophic injury, you may be able to hold the liable party responsible for your losses.
-Whether it was from another driver, a transportation company, or even at a place of business, let the attorneys at Brett McCandlis Brown, PLLC help make your life as whole as possible again.
-Schedule a free consultation with one of our personal injury attorneys today by calling 800-925-1875, or feel free to request a consultation online.
+Whether it was from another driver, a transportation company, or even at a place of business, let the Washington injury attorneys at Brett McCandlis Brown, PLLC help make your life as whole as possible again.
+Schedule a free consultation with one of our personal injury lawyers today by calling 800-925-1875, or feel free to request a consultation online.